Max-SF1/ChessCam/README.md

 - Using ``ctrl+shift+p`` and then selecting the command ``Docker: Add Docker files to Workspace`` we get a few empty docker files.
 - linking the github account by logging into vscode, creating a git commit for the workspace
 - creating a new github repository and linking it to the local git repo.
-- we push the project to the interwebs.
+- we push the project to the internet, updating sequentially from branches to maintain a tidy work environment!

 ---

-We use a hefty amount of ChatGPT as reference for the commands.

-- image by Freepik